V-Ravishankar23/circleci-trial-checklist/README.md

 4. Could any of your commands, jobs, or executors be reused in other projects?
 If so, you may want to [create an orb](#creating-orbs) that defines them.

+##&#9744; Rerun a failed job with SSH for debugging

+If one of your jobs fails, one of the best ways to debug it is to SSH into it's container as it is running.
+You can do this by rerunning any failed job with SSH.
+To rerun a job with SSH, open the job in the CircleCI UI, then, in the upper right corner of the page, click the arrow next to the _"Rerun workflow"_ button and select _"Rerun job with SSH"_.
+From your CLI on your machine, SSH into the build using the information provided in the CircleCI UI.
+Happy debugging!

 ##&#9744; Explore Orbs

 [Orbs](https://circleci.com/orbs) are reusable, sharable packages of CircleCI configuration.
 Orbs allow you to import pre-build commands, jobs, and executors into your configuration file, so that you don't spend time reinventing the wheel.